Skip to content

 • Attach another mind map to the assignment (2).

-• Engage in an individual discussion with the teacher who assigned them the task (3).
+• Engage in an individual discussion with the teacher who assigned the task (3).

-• When they are ready with the assignment, they can submit it (5).
+• When they are ready, they can submit the assignment (5).

-• They can restart their assignment at any time (6), but previous work will be lost - they will be notified before the assignment is restarted.
+• They can restart the assignment at any time (6), but previous work will be lost.
+Students are notified before restarting.